NotAShelf/notashelf.dev/posts/nix-vs-docker.md

 }
 ```

 No accidental state.
 No garbage left in `/var`.
-And no need to manually squash
+No need to squash layers.
+You
-layers.
-You get a single, deduplicated output path like:
+get a single, deduplicated output path like:

 ```sh
 /nix/store/some-hash-myapp-0.1.0/
 ```

 That path is content-addressed.
 You can copy it, cache it, or reproduce it
 anywhere.
+You can even `nix bundle` it to allow running it elsewhere, though the
+API around it is a bit ambiguous.

 ## Reproducibility

 Docker can be made reproducible if you treat it like a hostile system and strip
-away everything nondeterministic.
+away everything non-deterministic.
 This _is_ possible, but you'll notice very
 quickly that the defaults work against you.
 Correctness is possible, but it is
 pushed back in the name of 'convenience' for mediocre solutions to difficult
 problems.
 You can, for example, pin your base image.
 Vendor your dependencies.
-Disable all
-dynamic package resolution.
-Even then, something can, and most likely will,
+Disable all dynamic package resolution.
+Even then, something can—and most likely
-still slip through.
+will---still slip through.

 In Nix, however, reproducibility is not an extra step.
 It is part of the system
 design.
 If your build depends on `openssl`, and the OpenSSL derivation changes,